-The parties met on December 5 and reached a tentative agreement on a 2007 labor agreement on December 20.
+The parties met on January 4, 2007.
+They ultimately executed the tentative agreement.
 The background set forth to this point is essentially undisputed, and the balance of the background is best set forth as an overview of witness testimony.
 Witnesses were sequestered.